GlivchGriefer/AmateurRadio/HAM/Resources/FCC/Radio Amateur Civil Emergency Service.md

     - RACES operators are officially enrolled in their respective jurisdictions (county, city, or state).
 3. **Authority**:

-    - Operates under [[FCC]] Part 97 rules, specifically Sections 97.407 and 97.401(b), which define RACES operations and its restrictions.
+    - Operates under [[47 CFR Part 97]] rules, specifically Sections 97.407 and 97.401(b), which define RACES operations and its restrictions.
     - Can only be activated by a government agency (e.g., a local Office of Emergency Management).
 4. **Activation**: